RJJE-Rico/Personal-Website/_posts/2023/2023-01-23-cpp-casting.markdown

 layout: post
 title: C++ - Casting
 date: '2023-01-23 13:19'
-excerpt: Ever tried convincing your boss that your need for vacation is a 'const' by using const_cast?
+subtitle: Ever tried convincing your boss that your need for vacation is a 'const' by using const_cast?
 Welcome to C++ casting!
 comments: true
 ---